Posts Tagged Kyrgyzstan

 Day 32 – Where there is spirit there is usually music

-Posted by Gary Hayes in Daily Blog on August 29, 1997
+Posted by Musical Nomad in Daily Blog on August 29, 1997

 What oppression causes such sad faces in Almaty?
 In the hotel reception everyone glowers when you request directions to an urgently needed toilet.
 When I turn up for breakfast (the other half of bed and breakfast?)
 I’m marched off to reception where 8 dollars is demanded, cash, now!
 I smile at a floor manager (each floor of the hotel still has a KGB style ‘watchdog’).
 She glowers back uncomprehendingly.
 I point out my bathroom has no water to a hotel supervisor, she glowers at me for interrupting her chat with her friend.
 I assume this is all the legacy of the Soviet years – it will take a long time to heal these wounds.